kiali/kiali.io/content/en/docs/FAQ/installation.md

 - `ALLOW_AD_HOC_KIALI_NAMESPACE`: must be `true` or `false`.
 If `true`, the operator will be allowed to install the Kiali Server in any namespace, regardless of which namespace the Kiali CR is created.
 If `false`, the operator will only install the Kiali Server in the same namespace where the Kiali CR is created - any attempt to do otherwise will cause the operator to abort the Kiali Server installation.
 - `ALLOW_AD_HOC_KIALI_IMAGE`: must be `true` or `false`.
 If `true`, the operator will be allowed to install the Kiali Server with a custom container image as defined in the Kiali CR's `spec.deployment.image_name` and/or `spec.deployment.image_version`.
 If `false`, the operator will only install the Kiali Server with the default image.
 If a Kiali CR is created with `spec.deployment.image_name` or `spec.deployment.image_version` defined, the operator will abort the Kiali Server installation.
 - `ANSIBLE_DEBUG_LOGS`: must be `true` or `false`.
 When `true`, turns on debug logging within the Operator SDK.
-For details, see the link:https://sdk.operatorframework.io/docs/building-operators/ansible/development-tips/#viewing-the-ansible-logs[docs here].
+For details, see the [docs here](https://sdk.operatorframework.io/docs/building-operators/ansible/development-tips/#viewing-the-ansible-logs).
 - `ANSIBLE_VERBOSITY_KIALI_KIALI_IO`: Controls how verbose the operator logs are - the higher the value the more output is logged.
-For details, see the link:https://sdk.operatorframework.io/docs/building-operators/ansible/reference/advanced_options/#ansible-verbosity[docs here].
+For details, see the [docs here](https://sdk.operatorframework.io/docs/building-operators/ansible/reference/advanced_options/#ansible-verbosity).
 - `ANSIBLE_CONFIG`: must be `/etc/ansible/ansible.cfg` or `/opt/ansible/ansible-profiler.cfg`.
 If set to `/opt/ansible/ansible-profiler.cfg` a profiler report will be dumped in the operator logs after each reconciliation run.

 3. Store the name of the environment variable you want to change in `$ENV_NAME`: